With the reputation that loan sharks in Singapore have, most of us wouldn’t want to deal with them in the first place.

 5. Get Help From Social Service Agencies

-If you’re facing trouble dealing with loan sharks, you can also seek help from some of these social service agencies:
+If you’re having financial difficulties and need help dealing with loan shark problems, you can also seek help from some of these social service agencies:

 |Social service agency||Contact number|